pyroesp/GBDSO/README.md

 You can see the adapter board on the 3D rendered board above.

+The footprint for the GameBoy connector is the DS Lite footprint made by Gekkio and is available here: <a href="https://github.com/Gekkio/gekkio-kicad-libs">gekkio-kicad-libs</a>
+Many thanks to Gekkio for the footprint.

 Note: Not yet tested !

 ## Original GBDSO